-You are currently viewing How To Use Google Maps Without Wi-Fi
+You are currently viewing How to use Google Maps offline (without Internet access)

-When you are traveling, it’s obviously very useful to be able to have access to maps even when you don’t have an Internet connection.
-And it’s much easier than you might think thanks to the best in the business: Google Maps (who else?).
+When you’re traveling, it’s obviously very useful to be able to use maps even when you don’t have an Internet connection.
+Knowing where to get anywhere makes traveling so easy.
+And accessing maps offline is much simpler than you might think, thanks to the best in the business, Google Maps.

-It only takes a few seconds and I always do this in my pre-trip routine, which for me usually means in the airport lounge just before my flight.
+It only takes a few seconds and I always do this in my pre-trip routine.

 So, first open the Google Maps app.